 Effective Performance Appraisal Methods for HR Professionals

 A performance appraisal is a formal process by employers to assess an employee’s job performance and contributions within a specific period.
-It involves reviewing goals, objectives, skills, and accomplishments to provide feedback and determine areas of improvement or recognition.
+It involves a subjective assessment of an employee’s strengths, weaknesses, value to the organization, and potential for future development.
 The appraisal often influences promotions, salary adjustments, training opportunities, and overall employee development decisions.

 The Aim of an Effective Performance Appraisal in HRM